Rashida Tlaib Attends Event by Group Supporting Boycott of Israel After Rejecting West Bank Visit

 The Jewish Voice for Peace supports the movement Boycott, Divestment and Sanctions (BDS) against Israel.

-This comes after the congresswoman revised plans of going to the West Bank to visit her grandmother despite being granted permission by Jerusalem.
+This comes after the congresswoman revised plans of going to the West Bank to visit her grandmother despite being granted permission by Israel.

 It was the “humiliating” terms under which permission had been granted, claimed the politician, as she rejected the visit hours after it was approved Friday.